dragan-nikolic/cucumberjs_ex/cucumberjs_and_cheese/test_puppies/notes.md

 the shopping cart total.

 The shopping cart data is stored in an html table.
 The table does not have an id, name, or any other identifier.
-What do you think you can use to locate the table?
-If you said tag you are correct.
+What do you think you can use to locate the table and its fields?
+If you said tag and index you are correct.

-You can access the fields in a table by using rows and columns.
-For example, to access the first row and second column you would do the following:
+For example, to access shopping cart 'Your Litter' you can use WebdriverIO selector `'table tbody tr td'`:
+    `cartTableFields = browser.elements('table tbody tr td')`

+This call returns all `<td>` elements on the page, and each `<td>` element represent a field in the table.

+This table has 18 elements per item (i.e. per puppy).
+4 elements for first row that contains puppy image, name, gender and breed and price, then 2 elements for Additional Product/Services header, and 4 times 3 (=12) fields for each product/service.

+Puppy name is always second field of the item, so for first puppy that would be field with index 1, for second puppy index 19 and so on, for puppy `k` it would be `k*18+1`.